Don has been an avid traveler and motorhome owner for most of his life. He shares his experiences along with valuable tips for RV owners.

-RV tires, like all other vehicle tires, degrade over time and the biggest culprit that ages your tires is exposure to the sun.
+RV tires, like all other vehicle tires, degrade over time, from the moment they are manufactured, and the second most prominent culprit, after tire wear, that ages your tires is exposure to the sun.

-Tire manufacturers do state that their tires will meet their design specifications for at least 5 years before they should be replaced due to degradation.
+Tire manufacturers do state, on their web sites and in most of their manuals and guarantees, that their tires will meet their design specifications for at least 5 years of what they call normal use before they should be replaced due to degradation.

-But, if you read the fine print, this five year limit assumes what they call “normal” wear and tear, which includes typical exposures to the sun.
+But, if you read their fine print, this five-year limit assumes there was what they call “normal” wear and tear, which includes exposure to the sun.

 Problems Installing and Removing RV Tire Covers